 - Be trained for first aid and CPR within the previous two years.
 You may already have a valid certification or you can complete our Emergency First Response (EFR) Course (click here for details on the EFR Course)

 NOTE: You should be in a good healthy state, otherwise a doctor’s opinion should be sought when in doubt.
 For details of a Singapore Dive Doctor click – here

 The Knowledge Development Sessions will be a combination of self and prescriptive learning.

 Upon registration, you will receive the online knowledge review for self-study.
 It will take approximately 6 to 8 hours over one week of self-studying.
 You will have to complete all the knowledge reviews in the dive manual prior to the pool session with your instructor.
 You will watch the Rescue Diver DVD during the trip.
 Students are required to sit through a final exam to ensure 100% mastery and how and when to apply the knowledge learnt.

 Skills Development Session:

-The Skills Development Session will take place at the Outram Secondary School swimming pool usually on a Tuesday, Wednesday or Thursday evening.
-The session will be held between approximately 6:30 and 9:00pm.
-Address – 3 York Hill, Singapore 168622 (view map – here).
+The Skills Development Session will take place at the Nongsa Point Marina & Resort swimming pool on a Friday evening.
+The session will be held approximately between 7:00pm and 9:00pm.

 The Pool session is to introduce you to the required 12 rescue exercises prior to the open water evaluation.
 During the session, fundamental skills of self rescue and rescue of other divers will be taught.